pivoteur/biz/meetings/2025/05/27/agreement.md

 n.b.:

-A. only the trades, not transfers into and out of the pivot pool address
+1. only the trades, not transfers into and out of the pivot pool address
-B. x and t need to be configurable, either by a property file or via variables that I have access to.
+2. x and t need to be configurable, either by a property file or via variables that I have access to.
-C. The wash wallet, since trades are both open and close pivots, will profit from the pivots, just as the pivot pool does, so the wash wallet will gain value over time, but, since it's 10% the size of its corresponding pivot pool, I think keeping everything on the wash wallet makes sense, housekeeping-wise.
+3. The wash wallet, since trades are both open and close pivots, will profit from the pivots, just as the pivot pool does, so the wash wallet will gain value over time, but, since it's 10% the size of its corresponding pivot pool, I think keeping everything on the wash wallet makes sense, housekeeping-wise.